inlets/inlets.dev/blog/_posts/2021-04-13-your-isp-wont-give-you-a-static-ip.md

 After the provisioning has completed, you'll be given a connection string that you can type in.
 Then any packets that hit the exit-server's IP will be forwarded onto the upstream location within your private network.

 Then connect your client on the computer where you are hosting the HTTP endpoint.
-If you're using Kubernetes, then you can automate all of this using the [inlets-operator](https://github.com/inlets/inlets-operator) or the [inlets PRO helm chart](https://github.com/inlets/inlets-pro/tree/master/chart).
+If you're using Kubernetes, then you can automate all of this using the [inlets-operator](https://github.com/inlets/inlets-operator) or the [inlets Pro helm chart](https://github.com/inlets/inlets-pro/tree/master/chart).

 If you want to serve traffic from a HTTP endpoint, it's easier to setup an exit-server with automatic TLS from Let's Encrypt: